Should Orthodox Christians Keep The Sabbath?

 Epistle to the Magnesians, 9:1-2

 Additionally, Saint Justin Martyr and Tertullian, Christian writers in the third century, mention assembling for worship on the first day of the week.
-By the fourth century, the practice of setting aside first day of the week for assembly and rest began to be codified in both civil and church canons.
-And in AD 325, the Council of Nicea formally declared that the Lord’s Day, Sunday, as the day of worship for Orthodox Christians.
+By the fourth century, the practice of setting aside the first day of the week for assembly and rest began to be codified in both civil and church canons.
+And in AD 325, the Council of Nicaea formally declared the Lord’s Day, Sunday, as the day of worship for Orthodox Christians, rather than the Sabbath day.

 Alleged pagan roots of Christian worship on “Sunday”